suffolklibraries/lgc/content/collections/events/young-creatives-drumming-workshops.md

   [01473563900](tel:01473563900)
 ---
-If you aged 18-25, come along and try the drumming workshop taster session run by a professional drummer, George Fortergill.
+If you aged 18-25, come along to a taster session, trying drumming with a proffesional, George Fortergill.